-She's a self-made entrepreneur with more projects than a middle school science fair.
-(Copy her recipes from The Seasoned Life cookbook!
+She's a self-made entrepreneur with more projects than a middle school science fair (Copy her recipes from The Seasoned Life cookbook!
 Watch her make them during Ayesha's Home Kitchen on Food Network!
-Laugh at her jokes cohosting ABC's Great American Baking Show!
+Laugh at her jokes co-hosting ABC's Great American Baking Show!
 Steal her CoverGirl beauty secrets!
-Feel generally inspired to get your sh*t together after reading through her list of accomplishments!)
+Feel generally inspired to get it together after reading through her list of accomplishments!).

-Below (exclusively for BRIDES!), Curry dishes on her favorite collection items for couples starting out, the first meal she ever cooked Stef, and a warning for all brides regarding the worst mistake she's made in the kitchen.
+Below (exclusively for Brides), Curry dishes on her favorite collection items for couples starting out, the first meal she ever cooked Steph, and a warning for all brides regarding the worst mistake she's made in the kitchen.

 Yep!
 People can get the goods at retailers nationwide.